kstrauch94/Temporal-CDCL/README.md

 ## Scaling

 The nogoods are consumed based on a set scaling given with the --scaling option.
 The input has 3 values separated by a comma.
-The first value is that starting amount of nogoods.
+The first value is the starting amount of nogoods.
 The second value is the increase factor.
 The third value is how many iterations to perform.

 For example, a scaling of 8,2,5 will start by using 8 nogoods.
 The noogods used will be doubled after every iteration and there will be a total of 5 iterations.
 So, there will be 5 clingo calls where 8, 16, 32, 64 and 128 nogoods are consumed.
+Consuming nogoods will always run a baseline call with 0 nogoods added.